jimshowalter/architecture-enforcer/README.md

 * FEATURE: Improve graphics support.
 For example, add arrows to edges to show depends-on direction, add "illegal" labels to illegal edges and/or color illegal edges red, and add counts of illegal references between components.

 * FEATURE: Provide a way to fail builds if the count of illegal references increases.
 Note that this is different from enabling strict mode, because in that case builds fail if there are any illegal references, so the previous count is known (it's zero).
-This requires determining that there were N illegal references in the previous build, and now there are N + M illegal references in the current build.
+In contrast, this feature requires determining that there were N illegal references in the previous build, and now there are N + M illegal references in the current build.
 One way to do this is to access the previous build in CI/CD using something like the Jenkins API.
-While refactoring, there are often temporary increases in the number of illegal references, so decomposition teams would need to be able to temporarily whitelist new illegal references (access to the whitelist could be restricted to just that team).
+Note that, while refactoring, there are often temporary increases in the number of illegal references, so decomposition teams would need to be able to temporarily whitelist new illegal references (access to the whitelist could be restricted to just that team).

 * FEATURE: Add a Maven mojo that calls EnforcerUtils directly (instead of via args in the Enforce main method), and document how to integrate the mojo into builds.
 Possibly also provide gradle support.